Year End is a Busy Time for Finance

 The month of January is always a busy time for local government finance personnel.
 There is the closing of the fiscal period for accounting purposes and then there are numerous reports to be completed, some of which only occur once a year.
-The importance associated with these requirements cannot be overemphasized.
+The importance of these requirements cannot be overemphasized.
 This blog will not touch every requirement but will focus on those areas of compliance that I feel are the most important and impact the majority of our readers.
-The intent is to make you aware of the deadlines (there are changes for some) and to provide links to resources that will assist you with meeting these legal compliance tasks.
+The intent is to make you aware of the deadlines and to provide links to resources that will assist you with meeting these legal compliance tasks.

 The "Open Period"